saf-dmitry/mdviewer/README.md

 ## Printing

 The "File > Print" menu option will bring up a standard print dialog.
 Here you can select a printer and set available printing options.
-The preview will be printed based on the currently selected style.
+The Preview will be printed based on the currently selected style.
 Each preview style has its own accompanying print style which modifies type sizes and colors, and displays external links.

-You can save the preview as paginated PDF by choosing "Print to File (PDF)" in the drop-down list of available printers.
+You can save the Preview as paginated PDF by choosing "Print to File (PDF)" in the drop-down list of available printers.

 # Advanced Usage